 Tonga

-While Fiji moved sharply away from democratic rule, Tonga steered a reverse course.
+While Fiji moved sharply away from democratic rule for several decades, Tonga steered a reverse course.
 Under the 1875 constitution, Tonga’s king directly appointed the prime minister and cabinet, who sat in Parliament alongside MPs selected by nobles and a small group of popularly elected MPs.

-In the 1990s and 2000s pressure for democratic change grew.
-Australian and New Zealand troops were despatched to Tonga after 2006 riots in the capital, Nuku’alofa, in which eight people died and the business district was burnt down.
-In 2010 King George Tupou V agreed to new arrangements under which 17 of the 26 MPs were popularly elected, and the selection of the prime minister came under the control of Parliament.
+In the 1990s and 2000s, pressure for democratic change grew.
+Australian and New Zealand troops were despatched to Tonga in 2006 after riots in the capital, Nuku’alofa, during which eight people died and the business district was burnt down.
+In 2010 King George Tupou V agreed to new arrangements under which 17 of the 26 MPs would be popularly elected, and the selection of the prime minister came under the control of Parliament.
+The constitution was revised accordingly in 2013.